-The tests performed by the developer were divided into five categories:
+The developer performed five categories of tests:

-- Simulation tests (design verification),
+- Simulation Tests (Design Verification),

-- Qualification test.
+- Qualification Tests / Software Verification,

-- Verification tests.
+- Verification Tests.

-- Security Evaluation tests,
+- Security Evaluation Tests, and

-- Production tests.
+- Production Tests.

 The developer tests cover all security functionalities and all security mechanisms as identified in the functional specification.